mozilla-spidermonkey/spidermonkey.dev/port-proposal-template.md

 Relevant information may be:
 * A proof of concept / prototype demonstrating the complexity of the port
 * A detailed analysis of the SpiderMonkey codebase and target architecture.
+* Whether the port is similar to existing third-party SpiderMonkey ports.

 < your answer here >